fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/classwork/classwork4.md

 ---

 ## Logistics
-* Due: Wednesday, August 24th AoE.
+* Due: Wednesday, January 24th AoE.
 * **If you want to see the results of the autograder so that you can check that you will get full credit**: create the directory `csci112_spring2024/classwork/week2/wed`.
 	You  don't need to put anything in it.
 But that's the only place that the autograder knows to put your `autograder.txt` file.
 You can still get full credit even